pwitvoet/wadmaker/spritemaker.md

     spritename      converter: '"C:\Program Files\IrfanView\i_view64.exe"' arguments: '"{input}" /silent /ini="C:\custom_irfanview_settings_dir" /advancedbatch /convert="{output}.png"'
 To use this conversion for multiple images, replace `spritename` with a wildcard pattern such as `if_*`, so any images whose name starts with `if_` will be converted using IrfanView.

+### Using pngquant for color conversion

+To use pngquant to convert images to 256 colors, add the following line to your `spritemaker.config` file:

+    texturename     converter: '"C:\HL\tools\pngquant\pngquant.exe"'    arguments: '"{input}" --output "{output}.png"'

 ### Converting Gimp files
 To automatically convert Gimp files, add the following line to your `spritemaker.config` file: